AsharibAli/panaverse-assignments/README.md

 ### 😛  23th Assignment:
 Build a Full Stack Headless-cms with (shopify Backend) and (Next.js13 frontend) with latest commerce2.0 framework. 👋 [Completed commerce website Repositry](https://github.com/AsharibAli/shopify-nextjs-commerce2.0)

+### 📶 24th Assignment:
+Todo application built with Python, FastAPI and Nextjs.

+### 🔐 25th Assignment:
+TodoGPT API with crud operations built for OpenAI's GPT-Store.

-Feel free to explore these assignments and learn more about the exciting world of technology, blockchain, and anything else! 🚀🔥
+Feel free to explore these assignments and learn more about the exciting world of technology! 🚀🔥